 Today we visit the Namib-Naukluft National Park, home to Namibia’s most famous desert landscapes.
 The national park incorporates a large part of the Namib Desert, considered the world's oldest desert.

 We transfer to Dune 45 where you have the chance to climb up the iconic dune for amazing views over the stark desert and great photo opportunities.
-Then we take a 4x4 transfer to Sossusvlei and Deadvlei, deeper in the Namib-Naukluft National Park.
-Explore the dry pans on foot, absorbing the dramatic scenes of skeletal desert-adapted trees on the pale pan floors, surrounded by orange hued dunes.
+Back at the foot of the dune, we enjoy a hearty breakfast before heading deeper into the desert.
+We then take a 4x4 transfer to Sossusvlei and Deadvlei, in the Namib-Naukluft National Park.
+Explore the dry pans on foot, absorbing the dramatic scenes of skeletal trees on the pale pan floors, surrounded by orange-hued dunes.

-On day six we are joined by an expert local guide for a nature walk in the unique desert habitat.
+On day seven we are joined by an expert local guide for a nature walk in the unique desert habitat.
 Exploring on foot, our local guide will share his detailed knowledge of the ancient Namib Desert area with us.
-On this walk we discover how the San (bushmen) have long survived in the arid deserts of Southern Africa.
+On this walk, we discover how the San (Bushmen) have long survived in the arid deserts of Southern Africa.

-Our journey takes us along the rocky Skeleton Coast - a treacherous stretch of coastline littered with shipwrecks.
-We also stop in the colourful town of Wlotskasbaken, known for its lichen colonies.
+Leaving the crisp Atlantic Ocean coastline we drive to Brandberg Mountain via Spitzkoppe.
+Our journey takes us along the rocky Skeleton Coast - a treacherous stretch of coastline littered with shipwrecks, into the former Damaraland region.

-Time for unforgettable game viewing - on day 10 we get up early and make our way into Etosha National Park.
+Time for unforgettable game viewing - on day 11 we get up early and make our way to Etosha National Park.
 The 22 000 km² Etosha Park is dominated by the salt pan after which the park is named.
 The word Etosha means ‘Great White Place of Dry Water’ in the local Ovambo language.

 We stay at the camps inside Etosha Park - Okaukuejo, Namutoni or Halali camps.
 All three rest camps boast floodlit waterholes where wild animals can be viewed at night.
 We stay two per en-suite room at two of the three overnight camps, each featuring a bar, swimming pool and shop.